-And with over two decades of piano restoration know-how, you can rest-assured knowing your piano is receiving the best possible care.
+And with over 32 years of piano restoration know-how, you can rest-assured knowing your piano is receiving the best possible care.

 Take a look at some of our internal and external restoration projects on upright and grand pianos - from small repairs to a complete rebuild.

 Need more help or advice call 02392 484802 or email firstname.lastname@example.org

 Frame: Prior to restoration, the iron frame is dirty, the paint is chipped and the felts are dusty and worn.
 The frame is removed from the piano and rubbed down, before being resprayed in gold and black.
 After being returned to the piano, new felts complete the job, and the piano is ready to be restrung.

 Soundboard: Cracks in the soundboard can produce unwanted creaks and buzzes when the piano is played.
 Whilst the frame is out of the piano, the cracks are repaired using wooden shims.
 The soundboard is then sanded down and repolished, leaving a soundboard which is free of cracks and attractively finished.